Default view

 In parentheses: numbers of exam questions related to the given subject.

-Lecture: Introduction, chemical compounds of feeds (proximate analysis), fibre fractions
+Lecture: Introduction, chemical compounds of feeds /proximate analysis/ (I./1.).

 mineral and vitamin supplements.
 (III./20.).
-Information about the
+Information: requirements, nutritional

 Practical: Oilseed (solvent extracted) meals (III./5.).